 - Your employer may match some or all of your contribution.

 Employee contributions are subject to annual limits.
 Because of tax-deferred compounding, increasing your contributions sooner rather than later can have a significant impact on the size of your nest egg at retirement.
-Employees age 50 or older can also make “catch-up” contributions, however, so if you didn't contribute much when you were younger, this may allow you to partially make up for lost time.

 If your employer offers a match, at minimum contribute the amount necessary to get the maximum match so you don’t miss out on that “free” money.